ihat/mapredus/README.md

 In this example, the mapper's map function calls yield to emit the key value pair for storage in redis.
 The reducer's reduce function acts similarly.

-The finalizer runs whatever needs to be run when a job completes, an example:
+The finalizer runs whatever needs to be run when a process completes, an example:

     class Finalizer < MapRedus::Finalizer
-      def self.finalize(mapreduce_job_id)
+      def self.finalize(mapreduce_process_id)
         result = {}
-        each_key_value(mapreduce_job_id) do |key, value|
+        each_key_value(mapreduce_process_id) do |key, value|
           result[key] = value
         end
-        MapRedus::Job.save_result(MapReduce::Support.encode(result), mapreduce_job_id, "test:result")
+        MapRedus::Process.save_result(MapReduce::Support.encode(result), mapreduce_process_id, "test:result")
       end
     end

-Job ids and their information are destroyed in the delete call.
+Process ids and their information are destroyed in the delete call.
 In this example the saved result is saved for as long as needed.

 Running Tests